-The analogies, stories, parables, and indeed every word from the Word of God, Jesus Christ himself, conveys divine message and life to us.
+The analogies, stories, parables, and indeed every word from the Word of God, Jesus Christ himself, conveys the divine message and life to us.
 Because he is the Word of God, his words are perfect.
 Powerful.
 Life-giving.
-No better communicator could capture the mysteries of God’s kingdom than Jesus did.
+No better communicator could capture the mysteries of God's kingdom than Jesus did.

 The householder in the parable who goes out looking for laborers is the Lord himself.
-The laborers who were hired at different times to work in his vineyard show different stages of responses to divine invitation.
+The laborers who were hired at different times to work in his vineyard show various stages of responses to divine invitation.

 We have to cooperate with God’s grace.
 When the Lord nudges the heart for His work, it’s rewarding to respond and act.

 No time is too late to begin the new life in Christ.
-Also no time is too early to get started.
+Also, no time is too early to get started.
 What’s important is: Are we at our duty post right now?